 A pniese was chosen and trained from youth in strength of mind, body, and character, enduring hardship, abuse, privation, and abstaining from luxuries prior to an initiation ceremony during which they purified themselves and then left the village for a time to prove themselves alone in the wilderness.
 Winslow mentions three classes among the Wampanoag Confederacy generally and the Pokanoket tribe specifically who were the wisest and most respected, claiming he does not know the name of the first but the second two are the powwows (shamans) and the pniese.

 Massasoit sent an envoy, the Abenaki chief Samoset (l. c.
-1590-1653 CE), reportedly also a prisoner, to the colony on 16 March 1621 CE to see if they were friendly and might be interested in negotiating a treaty.
-Samoset's mission was successful and, on 22 March 1621 CE, Massasoit came with his entourage, which would have included Hobbamock, and the treaty was worked out and signed.
+1590-1653), reportedly also a prisoner, to the colony on 16 March 1621 to see if they were friendly and might be interested in negotiating a treaty.
+Samoset's mission was successful and, on 22 March 1621, Massasoit came with his entourage, which would have included Hobbamock, and the treaty was worked out and signed.
 Squanto was ordered to remain with the colonists and teach them how to plant crops and, basically, survive, and a short time later, Hobbamock was sent to watch over Squanto and keep Massasoit informed of developments in the settlement.

 First Thanksgiving & Squanto's Treachery